 I told the travel agent the same but it still took them 2 days to collect the passport and I could collect the passport only on Thursday.
 The approximate processing time for Israel visa for Indian citizens is around 7-10 days.

-Please note that all Indian passports applied from India are stamped with an Israeli visa.
+Please note that all Indian passports applied from India are stamped with an Israel visa for Indian citizens.
 We do not have an option to ask them for a separate slip of paper.
 You can additionally apply for a special passport only for Israel here.
 I have been told that it takes only 15 days to get a passport and it will be valid for one year.

 P.S: All photos are by my brother in law Nishanth Nottath and this is from their recent trip to Jordan in October 2016.
 All pictures are of the Dead Sea from the Jordan side.